 However, ministers who report their income taxes as employees can enter into a voluntary withholding arrangement with their employing church by submitting written authorization—such as a letter, email, or a W-4 form—to the appropriate church representative.
 Under such an arrangement, the employing church withholds income taxes as it would for any other employee, and also can withhold an additional amount of income taxes to cover the minister’s self-employment tax liability.

 Review compensation and benefits for employees for the upcoming year.
-Doing so will “provide for the proper documentation of compensation packages and proper taxation of benefits provided to employees,” said Elaine Sommerville.
+Doing so will “provide for the proper documentation of compensation packages and proper taxation of benefits provided to employees,” says Elaine Sommerville.

 11. Have applicable employees fill out various required elections

-Certain benefit plans require elections to be completed by the beginning of the plan year.
+Certain plans require benefit elections by the beginning of the plan year.
 These include benefit elections for a church’s cafeteria plan or Section 125 plan, enrollment in insurance plans that begin on January 1, and the required health insurance opt-out election certificates required by large employers.

 For any church that’s an applicable large employer—and currently in its annual benefit enrollment period—Rob Faulk from CapinCrouse offers this guidance: Ensure that any employee who chooses to opt out of the health benefit plan completes an opt-out election certificate [or waiver] and furnishes proof of enrollment in another qualified group health benefit plan from a source other than your church’s plan before coverage is terminated.